forestpc11/based-file-converter/README.md

-  grouped file types next to each other, crappy dark mode toggle (it will look better soon), image -> image should work now using pillow (jpg -> png, webp -> bmp, etc.) logging was also added. a box below will tell you everything that happens and will be logged, along with event and error messages that apply an output destination folder selection also added (its a button. you can't miss it)
+  grouped file types next to each other, crappy dark mode toggle (it will look better soon), image -> image should work now using pillow (jpg -> png, webp -> bmp, etc.) logging was also added. a box below will tell you everything that happens and will be logged, along with event and error messages that apply, an output destination folder selection was also added (its a button. you can't miss it)